gnarea/segnale/PRD.md

-# Product Requirements Document: Segnale
+# Segnale: Product Requirements Document

 ## Vision

 An intelligent attention management system that surfaces signals from information noise across multiple sources.
 Aggregates redundant event coverage into unified entries, presents context-aware feeds based on available attention, and manages dynamic tasks that auto-expire when no longer relevant.

 The system works with open protocols and formats - email newsletters, RSS feeds, and federated social media (BlueSky) - while providing an extensible architecture for custom integrations.
-The initial focus is email newsletters, but the design is source-agnostic from the start.
-Human correspondence remains untouched; only broadcast content (newsletters, feeds, social posts) is processed for signal extraction.
+The initial focus is email, but the design is source-agnostic from the start.
+All content is processed intelligently: broadcast content is aggregated across sources, verbose messages are summarized for clarity, and transactional content is prioritized based on urgency regardless of source.

 ## Problem Statement